joemoose/psiops/docs/damage.md

 ### Stabilized

-Once you're *stabilized*, you're back on your feet and combat-effective, though at **0** HP.
-Until you're *patched up* at a *rally point* and recover lost HP, any damage you take immediately reduces your HP below zero, triggering a *wound roll*.
+Once you’re *stabilized*, you’re back on your feet and combat-effective, though at **0** HP.
+Until you’re *patched up* at a *rally point* and recover lost HP, any damage you take immediately reduces your HP below zero, triggering a *wound roll*.
 See the next section.

 ## Rally Point